Salford Central railway station: History

 The railway station opened on 29 May 1838 as a terminus on the Manchester and Bolton Railway and was originally named Salford railway station.
 In 1843, a connection to was built, carried on iron columns.
 The roof suffered from corrosion caused by the sulphurous emissions of locomotives passing through the station and one was replaced after only four years.
-Between April 1858 and August 1865, to avoid confusion with Salford (Oldfield Rd), the station was named Salford (New Bailey Street), after which it reverted to its original name of Salford.
+Between April 1858 and August 1865, to avoid confusion with Salford (Oldfield Road), the station was named Salford (New Bailey Street), after which it reverted to its original name of Salford.

 To avoid confusion with the newly built Salford Crescent station, in 1988 it was renamed Salford Central. and two platforms fell out of use.
 For many years the station was served at peak times only.